lulis/telegram.sh/README.md

 # Or you send this one message to another chat:
 telegram -c 6789 -m "Hello, Mars."

-# You can also send messages to multiple chats:
-telegram -c 1234 -c 6789 -m "Hello, Planets."

 # Send stuff via stdin as monospace code:
 ls -l | telegram -C -